In this article, we’ll look at a basic overview of Proxmox vs Docker to learn about exactly what they are, as well as their key differences.

-This article looked at Proxmox vs. Docker.
+This article looked at Proxmox vs Docker.
 Both are extremely powerful tools, but it’s important to understand that they’re entirely different.
-Proxmox is a hypervisor that can run Virtual Machines and LXC Containers, while Docker is used solely for Docker containers.
+Proxmox is a hypervisor that can run Virtual Machines and LXC Containers (even to run things like Nextcloud), while Docker is used solely for Docker containers.

 The biggest benefit of Docker is that tons of different operating systems support it and if you have just about anything running regularly (even a Raspberry Pi), you can install Docker and run tons of different containers.

 Overall, you need to use the right tool for the job and the decision will depend greatly on the service/operating system you’d like to run.

 Thanks for checking out the article on Proxmox vs Docker.
 If you have any questions, please leave them in the comments!